 The long forked tail and striking black & white plumage render the Swallow-tailed Kite unmistakable in flight.
 They are large, graceful raptors that float effortlessly when soaring or hunting on the wing and are highly maneuverable when swooping and diving for dragonflies.
 They also pluck reptiles, birds, and other prey items directly from treetops.
 Swallow-tailed Kites are rarely seen perched, except occasionally in the early morning before thermals develop.

-Swallow-tailed Kites are fairly common across most of Florida, but are local elsewhere along the Gulf Coast.
-They have withdrawn from their historic breeding range, which spanned the Mississippi floodplain north to Minnesota due to logging of bottomland forest, agriculture, and human persecution.
+Swallow-tailed Kites are fairly common across most of Florida but are local elsewhere along the Gulf Coast.
+They have withdrawn from their historic breeding range, which spanned the Mississippi floodplain north to Minnesota, due to logging of bottomland forests, agriculture, and human persecution.
 Swallow-tailed Kites are beginning to return to former breeding areas, especially in east Texas and Louisiana.
 They are rare but regular vagrants north of their mapped range, mainly seen in late spring.

 Similar in size to Ospreys, but much slender and more pointed-winged.

 Most distinctive trait is exceptionally long, forked tail that looks like two streamers trailing behind them.

 Appear to float effortlessly and gracefully, gaining lift when needed with seemingly ease.

 Rarely flap to stay aloft, but when they do, the wing beats are slow, elastic, and relaxed, often interspersed with long glides.